 Is your site easily fixable?

 Maybe your site is average but not horrible.
-Maybe you can make a few quick fixes that are going to drastically improve your results in AdWords advertising.
+Maybe you can make a few quick fixes that are going to drastically improve your results in Google Ads advertising.
 Again, you may need some expert advice to determine what these fixes are, but here are some ideas to point you in the right direction: